cellphonef/Learn/DL/CV基础.md

   - $H_2 = (H_1 - F)/S + 1$ (Note: no padding)
   - $D_2 = D_1$
 - Introduces zero parameters since it computes a fixed function of the input
-- Note that it is not common to use zero-padding for Pooling Layer
+- Note that it is not common to use zero-padding and overlap for Pooling Layer